danialkeimasi/python-registerer/README.md

 **Args:**

  - <b>`parent_class`</b>:  The class of parent.
 If you set this, the registered class should be subclass of the this,  If it's not the register method going to raise RegistrationError.
 Also by setting this you'll be benefit from type hints in your IDE.
+ - <b>`slug_attr`</b>:  Pass the attribute name of registered item that you want to  set registry slug to or read from registered item.
  - <b>`max_size`</b>:  allowed size of registered items.
 Defaults to None which means there is no limit.
  - <b>`validators`</b>:  custom validation for on registering items.